vikrant-vikram/OOPD/Assignment-3A/Readme.md

 # problem1

-For buiding the binary for this Question , we can either build it individually or build all the binaries and then run problem1_debug
+For buiding the binary for this Question , we can either build it as

 $ make
 $ ./railway_system